NielsLeenheer/grunt-image-resizer/README.md

 ### Files

-A set of output file that will be generated from the source file.
+A set of output files that will be generated from the source file.
 For each file the following settings can be defined:

 #### file.width